ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Objects.md

         Point center(Point other) {
             // Returns the center between this point the other point
-            // Notice we are using integer, we wan't get an accurate value return new Point((x + other.x) / 2, (y + other.y) / 2);
+            // Notice we are using integer, we won't get an accurate value return new Point((x + other.x) / 2, (y + other.y) / 2);
         }
     }